 Option Description Diskette Drive Enables and disables the diskette drives and sets read permission for the internal diskette drive.
 Off disables all diskette drives.
-Internal enables the internal diskette drive.
 USB disables the internal diskette drive and enables a USB drive if the USB controller is enabled and a USB drive is connected.
+Internal (Internal default) enables the internal diskette drive.
 Read Only enables the internal drive controller and allows the internal diskette drive read-only permission.
-(Internal default) NOTE: Diskette drives are optional and may not be part of your system.
-Drive (0-5) Enables or disables an ATA or SATA device (such as hard-drive, CD-ROM, or DVD-ROM).
+NOTE: Diskette drives are optional and may not be part of your system.
+Drive (0-3) Enables or disables an ATA or SATA device (such as hard-drive, CD drive, or DVD drive).
 Off disables the interface so that the device cannot be used.
-On enables the interface so that the device can be used.
-(On default) Displays the Controller type (ATA or SATA), Port number the drive is using, Drive ID number, and whether the drive is controlled by the BIOS.
-NOTE: Drive 0 and drive 1 are reserved for SATA drives and drives 2-5 are reserved for ATA or IDE drives.
-Drive Controller Determines the integrated SATA controller's operating mode.
-RAID Off disables RAID support.
+On enables the interface so that the device can be used. ( On default) Displays the Controller type (ATA or SATA), Port number the drive is using, Drive ID number, Capacity, and whether the drive is controlled by the BIOS.
+NOTE: Drive 0 and drive 1 are reserved for SATA drives and drive 2 and drive 3 are reserved for ATA or IDE drives.
+SATA Operation Determines the integrated SATA controller's operating mode.
+RAID Autodetect/ATA enables RAID support if the drives are signed, otherwise enables ATA drives.
 RAID On enables RAID every time the system is restarted and locks the settings for drive 0 and drive 1.
-(RAID On default) NOTICE: When using a SCSI or SATA RAID add-in controller card, set the integrated SATA controller's operating mode to RAID Off.
-Error Reporting Determines whether hard-drive errors for internal drives are reported during system startup.
+RAID Off disables RAID and causes the SATA drives to operate in an ATA mode.
+(RAID Autodetect/ATA default) NOTICE: When using a SCSI RAID add-in controller card, set the integrated SATA controller's operating mode to RAID Autodetect/ATA.
+SMART Reporting Determines whether hard-drive errors for internal drives are reported during system startup.
 Off does not report errors.
 On reports errors.
-(Off default) Boot Sequence Determines the order in which the system searches for boot devices during system startup.
-Available options can include the diskette drive, CD drive, hard drives, and network.
-(Diskette drive default)
+(Off default)

 Table 3-4.
-LegacySelect Options
+Onboard Devices Options